wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

 ### 17.09

-- Codecs can now be customized in the [/etc/asterisk/codecs.d/]{.title-ref} directory.
-If you had custom configuration in [/etc/asterisk/codecs.conf]{.title-ref} you will have to create a new file in [codecs.d]{.title-ref} to use your customized configuration.
-A file named [codecs.conf.dpkg-old]{.title-ref} will be left in [/etc/asterisk]{.title-ref} if this operation is required.
+- Codecs can now be customized in the `/etc/asterisk/codecs.d/` directory.
+If you had custom configuration in `/etc/asterisk/codecs.conf` you will have to create a new file in `codecs.d` to use your customized configuration.
+A file named `codecs.conf.dpkg-old` will be left in `/etc/asterisk` if this operation is required.
 - Provd plugins from the addons repository have been merged into the main plugin repository.
 If you were using the addons repository you can safely switch back to the stable repository.
 See [Alternative plugins repository](/uc-doc/administration/provisioning/basic_configuration#alternative-plugins-repo)